 Asda – On the Asda website you will find a section called “Good living”, here you will find plenty of tips and hacks to not only save time in the kitchen but to eat healthier than you perhaps do now.
 This area of their website also covers other lifestyle hacks so you’ll save money on other areas of lifestyle too.
 Take a look at the Good living page HERE

 Tescos – On the Tesco website they offer healthy recipes, videos with tips and some great meal planners for the whole family.
-Perhaps you want to know how to bake your own healthy bread or need a quick meal idea for tonight, whatever you need you will find it on the Tesco realfood page HERE
+Perhaps you want to know how to bake your own healthy bread or need a quick meal idea for tonight, whatever you need you will find it on the Tesco real food page HERE

 Waitrose – On the Waitrose website, yes WHICH supermarket of the year 2016 have countless, healthy recipes for everyone, even people with food allergies!
 The website is one of my favourites.
-You’ll see on the top of the website “By appointment to Her Majesty the Queen” and also “By appointment His Royal Highness the Price of Wales”.
-This indicates their products are sold to the both the Queen and His Royal Highness, therefor of guaranteed quality.
+You’ll see on the top of the website “By appointment to Her Majesty the Queen” and also “By appointment His Royal Highness the Prince of Wales”.
+This indicates their products are sold to both the Queen and His Royal Highness, therefore of guaranteed quality.
 It didn’t say whether they use the recipes!
 If you want to try some of them then you can find the page HERE

 Get your kids outdoors, even if YOU have to go Pokémon hunting with them!

 The amount of physical activity children undertake has also dropped dramatically in recent decades.
 It is recommended that children should do at least one hour of physical activity every day, yet on average, barely half of all children come close to this target.
 The advent of the internet and computer games means considerably more children now sit for hours in front of the TV and computer, rarely, if ever, partaking in sports.
-In addition, far less children now walk or cycle to school, parents choosing instead to drive children, either because of the distance involved, or in many cases for safety and security reasons.
+In addition, far fewer children now walk or cycle to school, parents choosing instead to drive children, either because of the distance involved or in many cases for safety and security reasons.

 Children who have overweight parents are far more likely to be overweight themselves and this will almost always continue through to adulthood.
 It is therefore very important to try and break the cycle to reduce the risk for future generations.
 Whilst some may argue that this correlation points to genetic influences, research points more firmly to shared bad eating habits.

-Happily, changing the eating habits of children and introducing fitness and an exercise regime may not be as difficult as imagined – changes too do not always have to be harsh or regimental – find a sport or exercise that you can enjoy as a family and set aside specific times for treats.
+Happily, changing the eating habits of children and introducing fitness and an exercise regime may not be as difficult as imagined – changes to do not always have to be harsh or regimental – find a sport or exercise that you can enjoy as a family and set aside specific times for treats.
 The benefits of making even simple changes – such as walking instead of driving on some occasions – can be considerable for everyone.